TomKrauss/pks-edit/doc/manual/macro_language.md

   octal numbers (`\0234`).
 - `float` represents floating point numbers.
 Floating point literals contain either a `.` character and may have a trailing `d` suffix (`12d`).
 - `boolean` boolean types are very often not explicitly defined, but created temporarily by executing a logical / relational operator on other types.
+- `range` ranges can be used to select a range of text etc. Currently their use is limited to extract a piece of a string.

 PKSMacoC will try to coerce values to their "right" types or you may `cast` a value type to another explicitly using a cast operator.
 The following examples shows implicit and explicit coercions.